DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/data-binding.md

 <img class="image" src="{{ profilePic }}">
 ```

-Another example of property binding is passing a prooperty reference from a parent component to a child component.
-In our example app, I created a component called `name` that uses the `@Input` decorator to get a reference to the name property in app.component.
+Another example of property binding is passing a property reference from a parent component to a child component.
+In our example app, I created a component called `name` that uses the `@Input` decorator to get a reference to the name property in `app.component`.

 **name component**